 Agents are working in a period of rapid technological advancement, making their brokerage decisions all the more challenging.
 Overlapping with our previous chapter, technology plays a big role in a brokerage’s lead generation strategies, as well as its day-to-day operations.

 Recent licensees should know that most brokerages have partnered with nationally reputable tech vendors to offer agents the latest in lead generation and nurture, listing marketing, customer oversight, transaction management, and virtually every other aspect of running your business.

 However, the trend of proprietary, brokerage-developed enterprise software is not slowing down.
 Major franchises are often leading off recruiting pitches with their very own software products, many of which are as technically sophisticated and business-comprehensive as what’s found in the open market.

 Expect to be offered use of a CRM solution, which will likely include lead generation tools, email marketing, listing promotion and long-term lead nurture campaigns.
 Added value will come in the form of online advertising capabilities, individual listing and agent profile pages, and maybe virtual home tour tools.

-In short, what you’ll be offered is not what was offered to agents even five years ago.
 Know that today’s software-driven efficiencies are powerful ways to empower your business.
 Honing your sales and prospecting skills should be paramount, but know that the faster you embrace the technology you’re offered, the faster you’ll reach self-sufficiency.

 Remember, brokers invest a great deal of time and internal energy to determine what products will work best for their business.
-It stands to reason that your new broker sees their technology investment as a reflection of their culture and would expect new agents to embrace it with that in mind.
+It stands to reason that your broker sees their technology investment as a reflection of their culture and would expect new agents to embrace it with that in mind.
 In terms of brokerage-provided tech, look for the following basics in your due diligence: